Incorporating in Delaware vs. Nevada vs. Wyoming

 Summary & Conclusions:

 In general, Delaware, through its developed legal system and laws protecting shareholder rights, is geared toward the large complex public corporations, whereas Nevada and Wyoming are more attractive to the small privately held corporations and LLCs.
-Delaware law tends to protect the rights of boards of directors and shareholders, while Nevada and Wyoming tend to favor management.
+Delaware law tends to protect the rights of boards of directors and shareholders, while Nevada and Wyoming tend to favour management.

 Does the above comparison mean Delaware is not the best place to incorporate?